Sequential stratified inference for the mean: Preliminaries and notation

 \subsection{Sampling design}

-We consider samples drawn uniformly at random within strata, with or without replacement; generalizing to sampling with probability proportional to a measure of ``size'' is straightforward \citep{stark23}.
-Recall that a fixed-size stratified sample consists of $K$ independent (unordered) samples $\left ( \Lbag X_{ki}\Rbag_{i=1}^{n_k} \right )_{k=1}^K$, where the sample from stratum $k$, $\Lbag X_{ki}\Rbag_{i=1}^{n_k}$, is drawn by uniform random sampling with or without replacement.
-When draws are with replacement, the data are IID uniform draws from $\pop_k$.
-When draws are without replacement, $\Lbag X_{ki}\Rbag_{i=1}^{n_k}$ is uniform over all subsets of size $n_k$ from $\pop_k$.

-\paragraph{Sequential stratified samples.} Unlike fixed-size stratified samples, sequential stratified samples have an order within and across strata, which necessitates a more detailed specification.
-Let $(X_{ki})$ be a sequence of random variables representing the samples drawn sequentially from stratum $k$.
-For sampling without replacement, $i$ can run from 1 to $N_k$ and $(X_{ki})_{i=1}^{N_k}$ is a random permutation of the stratum values $\Lbag x_{ki} \Rbag_{k=1}^{N_k}$.
-For sampling with replacement, $i$ runs from 1 to $\infty$ and the elements of $(X_{ki})_{i=1}^\infty$ are IID.
-Regardless, the variables $\{X_{ki}\}$ are exchangeable for each $k$ and the sequences $(X_{k i})$ and $(X_{j i})$ are independent of each other for $k \neq j$.
+Recall that a fixed-size stratified sample produces $K$ independent batches (one for each stratum) of data in no particular order, while a sequential stratified sample is ordered both within and across strata.
+Within stratum $k$, the data is a sequence of random variables $(X_{ki})$.
+When sampling without replacement, $i$ can run from 1 to $N_k$ and $(X_{ki})_{i=1}^{N_k}$ is a random permutation of the stratum values $\Lbag x_{ki} \Rbag_{k=1}^{N_k}$.
+When sampling with replacement, $i$ runs from 1 to $\infty$ and the elements of $(X_{ki})_{i=1}^\infty$ are IID.
+In either case, draws are exchangeable within each sequence and the $K$ sequences are independent of each other.

-An \emph{interleaving} of samples across strata is a stochastic process $(Y_t)$ indexed by ``time'' $t$; $Y^t := (Y_i)_{i=1}^t$ is the $t$-prefix of $(Y_i)_{i \in \mathbb{N}}$.
-Each interleaving is characterized by a stochastic process, the \textit{stratum selection} $S_t$: the item in the $t$th position in the interleaving comes from stratum $S_t$.
+An \emph{interleaving} of samples across strata is a stochastic process $(Y_t)$ indexed by discrete time $t$; $Y^t := (Y_i)_{i=1}^t$ is the $t$-prefix of $(Y_i)_{i \in \mathbb{N}}$.
+An interleaving is characterized by within-stratum data and a \textit{stratum selection} $S_t$: the item in the $t$th position in the interleaving comes from stratum $S_t$.
 Let $S^t := (S_i)_{i=1}^t$.
-The variable $S_t$ must be \emph{predictable}---it can depend on past data $Y^{t-1}$ but not on $Y_i$ for $i \ge t$---and may also involve auxiliary randomness.
-We emphasize that $S_t$ does not depend on $Y_t$, and $S_t$ is observed before $Y_t$ is observed: $S_t$ is the stratum from which the $t$th sample will be drawn.
-For $k \in \{ 1, \ldots, K \}$, let
+The selection $S_t$ must be \emph{predictable}---it can depend on past data $Y^{t-1}$ but not on $Y_i$ for $i \ge t$---and may also involve auxiliary randomness.
+For $k \in \{ 1, \ldots, K \}$, define selection probabilities